network-for-good/dev-test/README.md

 * You will need to install `yarn` in order to run JS tests.
 You can find setup instructions [here](https://classic.yarnpkg.com/en/docs/install).

 * You will need Ruby 2.6.8 installed.
-You consider using a ruby version manager like [rbenv](https://github.com/rbenv/rbenv)
+You should consider using a ruby version manager like [rbenv](https://github.com/rbenv/rbenv)

 ## Setup Steps